 3. Quoting fees and charging extra

-If you want to learn more about the mistakes to avoid as a conveyancer, we have an ebook on 7 fatal mistakes every Conveyancer should avoid.
-You can download it for free here.
+If you want to learn more about the mistakes to avoid as a conveyancer, download the 7 fatal mistakes every Conveyancer should avoid eBook now.